Blog Details

 This client’s experience reminds us that in immigration, as in Aesop’s fable, the race isn’t always won by the swiftest.

-It’s best to move steady, follow instructions, and get approved, than to move with haste and lose sight of what’s important.
+It’s best to move steady, follow instructions, and get approved, than to move in haste and lose sight of what’s important.

 My articles